15.6.7 Children and families who go missing

 If the answer to any of the above questions is yes, or an agency reaches the judgement that a child or unborn child is at risk of Significant Harm in line with, a referral should be made to Children's Social Care in line with the Making a Referral Procedure and, in the case of missing person's whose whereabouts are unknown, the Police Missing Person's Unit.

 Children's Social Care must complete the assessment of risk to the child / unborn child, and of their needs.
 The assessment will require Children's Social Care to engage with all the agencies that have current or recent involvement with the child or expectant person/family.
-Existing records in these agencies must be checked to obtain any information which may help to trace the expectant person/family (e.g. details of friends and relatives), and this information should be passed to the police officer undertaking enquiries to trace the mother.
+Existing records in these agencies must be checked to obtain any information which may help to trace the expectant person/family (e.g. details of friends and relatives), and this information should be passed to the police officer undertaking enquiries to trace the expectant person.

 Children's Social Care should consider whether to notify members of the missing expectant person/family's extended family and if so, how.